onc-healthit/lantern-back-end/endpointmanager/README.md

   Default value: capabilityquerier

-* **LANTERN_CAPQUERY_NUMWORKERS**: The number of workers to use to parallelize processing of the capability statements.
+* **LANTERN_QUERY_NUMWORKERS**: The number of workers to use to parallelize processing of the capability statements and version responses.

   Default value: 10